What is the difference between PCB and PCBA

-After understanding the relationship between PCB and PCBA, we take a double-layer PCB as a case to help you understand the process from PCB to PCBA.
+After understanding the relationship between PCB and PCBA, we will take a double-layer PCB as a case example to help you understand the process from PCB to PCBA.

-There are many PCBA components in electronic products and these components are mounted on the circuit board.
-In order to make the circuit design more compact, electronic engineers usually use double-layer or multi-layer PCB structure, that is, use more components in a smaller space.
-For this purpose designer use as many SMD packages as he can so that a lot of components can be placed on both sides and if he faces difficulty in routing then he caters to this problem using vias and shift to another available layer.
+There are many electronic components in electronic products and these components are mounted on a circuit board.
+In order to make the circuit design more compact, electronic engineers usually use double-layer or multi-layer structures, that is, use more components in a smaller space.
+For this purpose, a designer may use as many SMD packages as he/she can so that a lot of components can be placed on both sides.
+If the designer faces any difficulty in routing, then he/she can cater to this problem using vias and/or shift to another available layer.
 This makes the designing process easier and more compact.

-Double-sided PCB has clear Plated holes for DIP Components and plated pads for SMD packages along with components layout on both sides of PCB.
-For soldering THT package, flux flows through the conductive plated hole and fills it, and holds the component pin which passes through that hole.
-For SMD PCBA flux just form a conductive layer on the pin of SMD component and conductive pad in layout on PCB and create a path for current flow to create a circuit.
-After the tedious PCB assembly process, the work from double-layer PCB to double-layer PCBA is over.
+Double-sided PCBs have clear plated holes for DIP components and plated pads for SMD packages, along with a component layout on both sides of the PCB.
+For soldering components with a DIP package, flux flows through the conductive-plated hole and fills it, holding the component pin which passes through that hole.
+For SMD PCBA, flux simply forms a conductive layer on the pin of the SMD component and conductive pad in the layout on the PCB and creates a path for current flow to create a circuit.
+After a tedious assembly process, the work from a double-layer PCB to a double-layer PCBA is over.

-Double-sided and multilayer PCBAs have many advantages and allow designers to build very complex circuits.
-It’s on to the circuit designer which component and its package he chooses for his circuit.
+Double-sided and multilayer PCBA have many advantages and allow designers to build very complex circuits.
+It’s up to the circuit designer which components and packages he chooses for the circuit.
 It is most frequently prescribed to use at least a double-sided PCBA in designs to remain as simple and as compact as possible.